Preventing School Dropout

 School Violence

-One third of all high school students say that violence is a big problem at their school, and one in four say they do not feel very safe at school, showing the potentially widespread impact that school violence could have on students' physical and emotional well-being, and ultimately their educational success.
+One third of all high school students say that violence is a big problem at their school, and one in four say they do not feel very safe at school.
+School violence has a widespread impact on students' physical and emotional well-being, and ultimately their educational success.